OctopusDeploy/People/Security-Operations/L1-Junior-Security-Analyst.md

 # L1: Junior Security Analyst

 > _I actively engage in continuous learning, striving to develop expertise within my domain.
-I effectively collaborate with both peers and senior members of my team, enabling successful completion of tasks with minimal guidance and support._
+I effectively collaborate with both peers and senior members of my team, enabling the successful completion of tasks with minimal guidance and support._

 - **Planning horizon**: Current cycle
 - **Impact radius**: Self
 - **Evaluation**: Manager
-- **Responsibility and direction needed**: Daily to weekly supervision needed from their manager or more senior analysts.
+- **Responsibility and direction needed**: Daily to weekly supervision is needed from their manager or more senior analysts.

 ## 🦉 Domain expertise